White Cross Vets

 Our team have voted us into the Sunday Times Best 100 Small Companies to work for list every year since 2013.
 Find out why.

-“Each month White Cross Vets gives its staff five “Alfie” tokens, named after the managing director’s whippet, to give out to their deserving colleagues.
-The rewards are worth £1 each and, in December, people cash them in for shopping vouchers.
+“Each month White Cross Vets gives its staff five “Alfie” tokens, named after the practice whippet, to give out to their deserving colleagues.
+The rewards are worth £1 each and, in April, people cash them in for shopping vouchers.

-Such rewards show there is a lot of love at this veterinary service, which gets an 88% positive score for the affection +100 employees have for their work.
-The family run group of 12 practices in the Midlands and northern England received a top-30 score of 89% in the My Company category.
+Such rewards show there is a lot of love at this veterinary service, which gets an 88% positive score for the affection +200 employees have for their work.
+The rapidly expanding group of 19 practices in the Midlands and northern England received a top-30 score of 89% in the My Company category.

-The central office is based in Leeds, West Yorkshire, and its staff believe it is run on sound moral principles (90%) by its managing director, Tim Harrison.
+The central office is based in Leeds, West Yorkshire, and its team members believe it is run on sound moral principles (90%) by its manager, Jo Jobling.
 People feel the business also has a strong social conscience (89%): it has a charitable trust, which cares for school pets free of charge and helps to “keep people and pets together”.

-White Cross Vets is the only veterinary group ever to receive the maximum three stars in the Best Companies survey – and we've done it five times!
+White Cross Vets is the only veterinary group ever to receive the maximum three stars in the Best Companies survey – and we’ve done it six times!
 Find out how.